Clement-W/bicycle-counter/README.md

 The counting algorithm is essential for counting number of unique bounding boxes at any given time on the screen.

 This includes identifying the object and tracking till the object being tracked leaves the screen.
 Our approach for tracking was to calculate the centroid of each bounding box and to follow the centroid as it goes.
 For every pair of centroids, we calculate the euclidean distance between the two points.
 If the points are too close to each other we assume they are from the same bounding box or object ID.

 If the distance is high we assume it's a new bounding box and a new item has been detected.
 For each tracked centroid, we assign an object ID so we are aware of which bounding box has which ID.

 This allows us to know if the object has already been tracked or is currently being tracked.
 We keep track of direction and once the centroid leaves the screen, we consider that object as 1 count.

 We apply the same algorithm for all the points that appear on the screen.
 Due to technical issues with the Jetson Nano, we were not able to test the counting algorithm to see how it works.
+But, all relevant code is there.

 # References